ibm-cloud-docs/cephaas/managing-vsphere-hosts.md

 4. Click **Add**.

-5. Clicking on the arrow besides the deployment name will show details of the added host.
+5. Clicking the arrow besides the deployment name shows the details of the added host.

 ## Editing host details